Live Your Breast Life

 The breast is yet to come

 I began to investigate bras – could I create bras with mismatched cup sizes or adjustable cup volumes?
 With that mission in mind, I started working with one of the top bra designers in the UK – responsible for co-creating the game-changing Ultimo bra.
-I also twice attended the Interfilière lingerie trade show in Paris and gained as much knowledge as I could about bra design, materials and new technologies.
+I also twice attended the industry-leading Interfilière lingerie trade show in Paris and gained as much knowledge as I could about bra design, materials and new technologies.